Our next new volunteer information session will be

 Social media and website building

 Two areas we always need assistance with are kennel support and transportation!

 Each quarter we accept up to 4 interns who complete a minimum of 40 hours of volunteer work for school credit.
-Interns may complete more than 40 hours of service, however, due to staff availability and time it takes to train, we cannot accept a commitment of fewer than 40 hours of service.
+Interns must have a school advisor, teacher, or counselor to sign off on their completed hours.

-All interns must be able to lift a minimum of 20 lbs and be capable of safely manuevering around the shelter and handling shelter animals safely.
+All interns must be able to lift a minimum of 20 lbs and be capable of safely moving around the shelter and handling shelter animals safely and independently.
 Being comfortable around animals is also a must, as an animal shelter environment such as ours is not an ideal time to work on personal fear issues around animals.

 Unfortunately, we have limited availability of short term volunteer opportunities for groups and individuals.